CS2103AUG2016-T09-C1/main/docs/DeveloperGuide.md

 * To run all tests, right-click on the `src/test/java` folder and choose `Run as` > `JUnit Test`
-* To run a subset of tests, you can right-click on a test package, test class, or a test and choose to run as a JUnit test.
+* To run a subset of tests, you can right-click on a test package, test class, or a test and choose to run it as a JUnit test.

 **Using Gradle**:
-* See [UsingGradle.md](UsingGradle.md) for how to run tests using Gradle.
+* See [UsingGradle.md](UsingGradle.md) for more information on how to run tests using Gradle.

 We have two types of tests: